#5 | News! Matterport launches Pro3 camera and new cloud

 The mattertags get a search function and a function to jump through the showcase from day to day.
-It's quite successful, but there's not much left of the showcase on the mobile phone with the Matterport tag navigation.
+It's quite successful, but with the Matterport tag navigation on the mobile phone, there's not much left of the showcase.
 For such functions, the showcases of some overlay providers are, in my opinion, the better solution (e.g. Openhaus or MPskin).

 The Matterport Views are again aimed more at large business customers and the use of Matterport for management, training and planning in companies.
 Matterport Views enable the definition of user groups, which can then be shown individual tour content (especially tags).
 This is what it looks like:

-The biggest innovation was actually only mentioned in a subordinate clause.
+But the biggest innovation for me was actually only mentioned in a subordinate clause.

 Because the new Matterport Cloud is set up Streaming Technology.
 Previously, the Showcase and the 3D Dollhouse were downloaded as a package.
 The level of detail of the dollhouse was limited to 50,000 polygons.
 That is now a thing of the past, because the new Matterport Cloud streams the showcase, removing all previous limitations.
 In theory, the new Matterport Showcases can be any size!

 That too Cortex AI Rendering, according to Matterport, should have a 5x greater range in the new Matterport Cloud, which means that the ceiling heights can also be fully captured with 360° cameras.